 Los Angeles Unpaid Wages Lawyer

 Unpaid wages and overtime disputes come up more often than you might think, and there are several scenarios where this can happen.
 Unpaid wages frequently occur when an employee is terminated or leaves an employer.
 The employee is still legally entitled to all wages earned from that employer.
 Some employers try to avoid paying employees overtime by intentionally misclassifying their employee status.
 This is illegal, and your employer can be hit with penalties for doing this.
-If you believe that you are owed wages or overtime pay that your employer refuses to pay, you should talk to an employment attorney at the Sparrow Law Group right away.
+If you believe that you are owed wages or overtime pay that your employer refuses to pay, you should talk to an Los Angeles employment attorney at the Sparrow Law Group right away.
 Call us today to get started with a free consultation.

 Why Choose Us?

 Clients choose Sparrow Law Group for several reasons.
 One of the main reasons is because we know what it takes to win.
 Our experience allows us to craft winning strategies tailored to each client.
 The attorneys at Sparrow Law Group have “big law” experience, so they know the tactics that the defense will try to use and how to counter those.
 Clients also come to us because they are treated like family.
-You will communicate directly with your wage and hour violations attorney, and we’ll get to know you personally.
+You will communicate directly with your Los Angeles wage and hour violations attorney, and we’ll get to know you personally.
 Contact us today to let us get started helping you.

 The Basics Of Unpaid Wages